 Contract paralegals are revolutionizing the legal profession.
 Instead of a small change, the whole process of becoming a paralegal is reviewed, ideas brainstormed, and a new approach is taken.
 The status quo is thrown out and a new process develops.

-The idea of hiring a contract paralegal can be scary for an attorney, and the risk can be high, but the payoff can be profound.
-Contract Paralegals are destined to play an essential role in the legal profession.
+Attorneys are often times a little apprehensive about the idea of hiring a contract paralegal.
+It's true, the risk can be high.
+However, the payoff can be profound.
+Paralegals albeit virtual, remote, in-house or freelance are destined to play an essential role in the legal profession.

 Paralegals are prohibited from the practice of law, and cannot give legal advice.
 But, due to their specialized experience in a specific practice area, they have the capability to provide high-level legal support services on a broad variety of task for attorneys in every area of the law, and they are a great resource to an organization.